 \section{Effective Jones matrix of a non-uniform medium along the optical axis}

-In Section~\ref{sec: Generating a birefringence map with a Fizeau interferometer}, we assumed that the transmission of light through a substrate can be described by a single Jones matrix (Equation~\ref{eq: Jones matrix}).
-At a glance, this seems to imply that we also assume the birefringence properties ($\theta$, $n_e$ and $n_o$) to be constant along the depth of the substrate.
+In Section~\ref{sec: Generating a birefringence map with a Fizeau interferometer}, we assumed that the transmission of light through a substrate can be described by a single Jones matrix (Equation~(\ref{eq: Jones matrix})).
+This seems to imply that we also assume the birefringence properties ($\theta$, $n_e$ and $n_o$) to be constant along the depth of the substrate.
 However, this assumption does not hold for most real substrates.
-For the sapphire substrates of the KAGRA mirrors, for example, the fluctuation of birefringence is supposed to come from local mis-alignment of crystal axes, possibly caused by residual internal stress, lattice defects and so on.
-Then, the birefringence properties must vary not only laterally but also along the depth of the substrate.
-Then a question arises: can we use a single Jones matrix to describe a complex birefringent medium?
-In this section, we will address this question.
+For the sapphire substrates of KAGRA mirrors, for example, the fluctuation of birefringence is supposed to originate from the local misalignment of crystal axes, possibly caused by residual internal stress and lattice defects.
+Therefore, the birefringence properties must vary not only laterally but also along the depth of the substrate.
+Thus, the question arises: can we use a single Jones matrix to describe a complex birefringent medium?
+This section addresses this question.

-We start from splitting a thick substrate into thin slices as shown in Figure~\ref{fig: effective Jones matrix}.
-Each slice is thin enough that the birefringence properties can be regarded as constant within it.
-Transmission of light through such a thin slice can be described by a single Jones matrix of the form in Equation~\ref{eq: Jones matrix}.
+We began by splitting a thick substrate into thin slices, as shown in Figure~\ref{fig: effective Jones matrix}.
+Each slice is sufficiently thin such that the birefringence properties can be regarded as constant.
+The transmission of light through such a thin slice can be described by a single Jones matrix, as shown in Equation~(\ref{eq: Jones matrix}).

 As we make the slice infinitesimally thin, $\alpha_-$ becomes also infinitesimally small.
-From Equation~\ref{eq: Jones matrix}, we can expand the Jones matrix with $\alpha_-$ and leave only its first order terms (the common phase term $\alpha_+$ is omitted here),
+From Equation~(\ref{eq: Jones matrix}), we can expand the Jones matrix with $\alpha_-$ and leave only its first order terms (the common phase term $\alpha_+$ is omitted here),

-The next step is to consider the transmission of light through two consecutive slices having different Jones matrices:
+Next, we considered the transmission of light through two consecutive slices with different Jones matrices:

 Such a process can be described by the multiplication of the two Jones matrices, \begin{widetext}